mkhan45/swat/report/main.typ

 There are some limitations driven by time constraints, but they should be fixable without modifying the whole approach.

-- The main proc's type must be a typename
+- The main proc is limited
-    - because of how printing works, as described below
+    - Its return type must be a typename because of how printing works, as described below
+    - It does not support Read, because of how the print call is injected
 - Subtyping probably has bugs
     - the compiler assumes that all instances of a type have the same layout, but does not enforce this on downcasts